-Global Africa Region Americas Region Asia Region European Region MedWet This is an ongoing function of the Assist new Contracting Parties Continue to assess the available Continue to assess the available Continue the major exercise Bureau, assisted by Wetlands and countries that are in the information in the Ramsar sites information in the Ramsar sites begun in 2000 to assess the International under the contract for process of accession to ensure that database and its quality, in co- database and its quality, in co- information on RISs and maps maintenance of the Ramsar sites maps and RIS are appropriate. ordination with Wetlands ordination with Wetlands and its quality as held by the database.
-International, to identify existing International, to identify existing Ramsar sites database and at the Assist Benin, Gabon and Libya in gaps and deficiencies in the RIS. gaps and deficiencies in the RIS.
-Bureau, and encourage those the production of suitable maps countries for which information is and RIS.
-Review the quality of RISs and Review the quality of RISs and inadequate to submit complete

-1 map for all new Ramsar site information.

-Review the quality of RISs and designations and take the designations and take the

-map for all new Ramsar site necessary actions if these are not necessary actions if these are not

-designations and take the satisfactory. satisfactory.
+Global Africa Region Americas Region Asia Region European Region MedWet An ongoing function of the Bureau, Assist new Contracting Parties Continue to assess the available Continue to assess the available As a follow-up to themajor assisted by Wetlands International and countries that are in the information in the Ramsar sites information in the Ramsar sites exercise in 2000 to assess the under the contract for maintenance process of accession to ensure that database and its quality, in co- database and its quality, in co- information on RISs and maps of the Ramsar sites database. maps and RIS are appropriate. ordination with Wetlands ordination with Wetlands and its quality as held by the International, to identify existing International, to identify existing Ramsar Sites Database and at the Assist Benin, Gabon and Libya in gaps and deficiencies in the RIS. gaps and deficiencies in the RIS.
+Bureau, continue to remind and the production of suitable maps 0.1 encourage those countries for and RIS.
+Review the quality of RISs and Review the quality of RISs and which information is inadequate map for all new Ramsar site map for all new Ramsar site to submit complete information.
+Review the quality of RISs and designations and take the designations and take the map for all new Ramsar site necessary actions if these are not necessary actions if these are not designations and take the satisfactory. satisfactory.

 necessary actions if these are not

 satisfactory.
 Oceania reigon

 As above.